Sankt Vith

 Town park – 'Millionenberg'

 After the Battle of the Bulge at Christmas 1944, the town was completely destroyed and demolished.
 All the rubble and all the belongings of the population were gathered together to form a hill, which symbolically bears the name Millionenberg.
-On this site,
+On this site, there is now a park and a nature trail with interesting facts about regional rocks and plants.

 Town hall square